IL ROVESCIO DELLA MEDAGLIA

 Io come io has never been reissued on vinyl, original has

-medallion was housed in very few early copies (a real rarity among collectors,
+medallion, made of bronze or brass, was housed in very few early copies, a real rarity among collectors,

 advertisements issued at the time of its release, 7000 copies of the album came